Syrian forces battle rebel push on central Aleppo

 "I came just to pick up some of my family's belongings, I am not returning for now," one woman said outside her building.

-Groups of men were pulling corpses from the rubble of one building.
+Groups of men were pulling bodies from beneath the rubble of one building.
 "We have removed 25 bodies so far from this area, we are burying them quickly," one said.

 An activist said 24 bodies of what appeared to be executed fighters had been found in Daraya, outside Damascus, on Monday.